benceluzsinszky/ds-tcp/README.md

 - The syn channel is used to transmit the SYN (synchronize) and sequence numbers.
 - The ack channel is used to transmit ACKs (acknowledgment numbers).

+In the hard implementation, we are making use of the net package's .Listen() and .Dial() functions to simulate client-server communication.
+These methods create real TCP connections over the network, allowing the client and server to exchange messages as if they were running on separate machines.
+The sendMessage and receiveMessage functions handle the transmission of sequence and acknowledgment numbers between the client and server.
+The server listens on a specific port (8081), while the client connects to this port.
+The three-way handshake (SYN, SYN-ACK, ACK) is performed through real TCP socket communication, simulating a more realistic TCP handshake process.

 b) Does your implementation use threads or processes?
 Why is it not realistic to use threads?

 Our implementation uses go client(syn, ack) and go server(syn, ack), that is creating two concurrent goroutines.